PowerDNS/pdns/pdns/recursordist/docs/manpages/rec_control.rst

     dumping, the recursor will not answer questions.
 Statistics are kept per thread, and the dumps end up in the same file.

+dump-rpz *ZONE NAME* *FILE NAME*
+    Dumps the content of the RPZ zone named *ZONE NAME* to the *FILENAME* mentioned.
+This file should not exist already, PowerDNS will refuse to overwrite it otherwise.
+While dumping, the recursor will not answer questions.

 get *STATISTIC* [*STATISTIC*]...
     Retrieve a statistic.
 For items that can be queried, see :doc:`../metrics`